crypdex/blackbox/docs/blackbox-os/device-preparation.md

 sidebar_label: Device Preparation
 ---

-This guide show how to prepare and ARM64-based Linux device for the BlackboxOS.
+This guide shows how to prepare an ARM64-based Linux device for the BlackboxOS.
 If you know your way around a command line, it should be fairly straighforward.

 In addition to some general Linux housekeeping and setup, you will be installing these things